Migrating Legacy Bash Scripts to Python IaC

 Legacy shell scripts often accumulate implicit state, unvalidated environment variables, and fragile subprocess chains.
-Migrating to Python-based Infrastructure as Code (IaC) eliminates these failure modes.
+Migrating to Python-based Infrastructure as Code (IaC) eliminates these failure modes, and it is a core task within Setting Up Dev Environments.

 You gain declarative state tracking, strict type enforcement, and reproducible execution graphs.
 This guide details the exact workflow for transitioning imperative bash logic into Pulumi or CDKTF resource definitions.